edgarsi/redis-module-shm/README.md

 ### Performance

 Well, the barchart above pretty much describes it.
 There are a few things to take attention for though:
 * Your latency sensitive redis server and client need to run with high CPU scheduler priority.
 See section [#How does it work?](#how-does-it-work) for the explanation why it's needed.
+A whole CPU thread will be 100% consumed to get that latency.
+It's always a single thread regardless of how many clients connected, if any.
 * I made the test on a practically idle host.
 When the host is under load (`stress --cpu 50`), the latency of TCP and unix socket communication decreases...
 Yeah, I know.
 Under load, unix socket ping latency drops to 0.052ms.
 Several times higher than shared memory but an impressive drop nonetheless.
 But why it happens, I don't know.
 CPU power saving?
 Other folk have noticed this phenomena too and are [guessing it may be a scheduler thing](http://stackoverflow.com/questions/33950984/how-to-understand-redis-clis-result-vs-redis-benchmarks-result).

 This is how the benchmark for the barchart is done: